toddway/BuildChecks/README.md

     }

 ## Usage
-To print build checks only to the console, run the `printChecks` Gradle task
+To print build checks only to the console, add `printChecks` to a Gradle task (likely one that generates supported lint and coverage reports).
+For example:

-    ./gradlew printChecks
+    task checks {
+        dependsOn 'testDebugUnitTestCoverage'
+        dependsOn 'lintDebug'
+        dependsOn 'cpdCheck'
+        dependsOn 'detekt'
+        finalizedBy ':printChecks'
+    }

-To post build checks to your remote source control system, run the `postChecks` Gradle task
+To post build checks to your remote source control system, add `postChecks`:

-    ./gradlew postChecks

-You will most likely want to attach the `postChecks` task to some other command that builds your project and runs your lint and coverage tools.
-If you're already using a Gradle task for this (e.g. `build`, `assemble`, `myCustomTask`), you can make postChecks depend on your task.
-In your build.gradle:

-    postChecks.dependsOn(myCustomTask)

-Then calling `postChecks` will automatically activate `myCustomTask`:

-    ./gradlew postChecks
+    task checks {
+        dependsOn 'testDebugUnitTestCoverage'
+        dependsOn 'lintDebug'
+        dependsOn 'cpdCheck'
+        dependsOn 'detekt'
+        finalizedBy ':postChecks'
+    }

 If you're running a non-Gradle command (e.g. `npm deploy`, `myBuildScript.sh`, `fastlane`), you can attach postChecks by letting Gradle execute your command.